jokob-sk/NetAlertX/docs/SUBNETS.md

 You need to specify the network interface and the network mask.
 You can also configure multiple subnets and specify VLANS (see exceptions below).

+> [!TIP]
+> You may need to increase the time between scans `ARPSCAN_RUN_SCHD` and the timeout `ARPSCAN_RUN_TIMEOUT` settings when adding more subnets.
+If the timeout setting is exceeded, the scan is cancelled to prevent application hanging from rogue plugins.
+Check [debugging plugins](/docs/DEBUG_PLUGINS.md) for more tips.

 ## Examples

 > [!NOTE]